nbreznau/zotero_library_parser/Readme.md

 It uses ([pyzotero](https://github.com/urschrei/pyzotero)) and ([pdfminer](https://pypi.org/project/pdfminer/)) to import and parse the pdfs.

-The parsed texts are saved in the folder "texts".
+The parsed texts are saved in the folder "texts" (create it if you don't have it).
 They are named after their Zotero IDs, which is also a variable in the meta-data.
 The meta-data contains *all* entries in the Zotero library but the folder "texts" only contains those entires that have a PDF attachment that is longer than 200 characters and did not have an exit exception during the parsing.

 ## Background